 Koreans usually visit shamans for advice, perform rituals for good fortune, or ask for talismans to drive away evil spirits from human beings in the natural world.
 Female shamans are also prevalent in this Korean tradition.

 Although Buddhism and Confucianism remain large religions in the modern society of Korea today, with various different factions of Buddhism being practiced among the South Korean Buddhists, there is another big religion present as well.

-Christianity 기독교 (gidokgyo), or more specifically, Protestantism has gone major in Korea.
+Christianity 기독교 (gidokgyo), or more specifically, Protestantism, has gone major in Korea.
 This was mainly after the Korean War and with the arrival of American missionaries and Catholic priests to the country.
-Catholicism was also introduced to Korean culture during the Joseon dynasty, though far later than Confucianism.
+Catholicism was also introduced to the culture in Korea during the Joseon dynasty, though far later than Confucianism.

 However, the introduction of Protestantism and Protestant churches, and then the times after World War II, quickly transformed Christianity into the biggest religion in South Korea.
 This also results in most Christians belonging to Protestant denominations in South Korea.

 Why is Christianity popular in Korea?

 Christianity has become hugely popular in Korea.
 Here are a few reasons why.

 They place high regard on education and medical services